bytecodealliance/wasmtime/docs/metaref.rst

 types don't affect the representation.
 Two special operand kinds are used to represent SSA values:

-.. autodata:: value
+.. autodata:: VALUE
-.. autodata:: variable_args
+.. autodata:: VARIABLE_ARGS

+.. currentmodule:: cretonne

 When an instruction description is created, it is automatically assigned a predefined instruction format which is an instance of